 Challenges and considerations

 Of course, there are some constraints when it comes to creating a garden on a slope.
 You won’t just be able to start slicing into the hillside or removing existing trees and shrubs with abandon.
 Careful planning is needed to avoid damaging the integrity and stability of the site—who wants mudslides?
 You’ll need to think about the placement of retaining walls and a planting scheme that’s sympathetic to the hilly location.

-Retaining walls are common for terraced gardens as they turn an incline into smaller increments with less soil pressure, meaning less erosion when it rains.
+Retaining walls are common for terraced gardens as they turn an incline into smaller increments with less soil pressure.
+This means less erosion when it rains.
 A structural engineer is essential to design a retaining wall that has the right stability and strength.
 If you have a very steep site, it will usually benefit from site grading as well.
 Drainage is also crucial to get right to avoid damaging retaining walls.
-You might also wish to include an irrigation system that will help water slowly flow to the lower levels and to avoid a labour-intensive watering regime.
+You might also wish to include an irrigation system that will help water slowly flow to the lower levels.
+This will let you avoid a labour-intensive watering regime.

 Accessibility is important to address as well.
 If you plant up a slope you’ll need to be able to access all areas for maintenance or for the enjoyment of social spaces.
 This may mean adding steps, paths or ramps.

-But as you can see from all the wonderful terraced garden ideas above, there are so many ways you could design a gorgeous garden that maximises the vertical space of a slope or hill.
+But as you can see from all the wonderful terraced garden ideas above, there are so many ways you could design a gorgeous terraced garden.
 Do you prefer the symmetry and order of a sequenced arrangement of parallel terraces?
 Or perhaps you like a more asymmetrical, organic look?
 Let me know in the comments below!